YouTube has made changes to its shady “Restricted Mode” after LGBTI-related videos cannot be found in search.

 “We want to clarify that Restricted Mode should not filter out content belonging to people or groups.”

-Ms Wright added a new online form would allow users to give feedback and report videos that had been inappropriately excluded from Restricted Mode.
+Ms Wright added a new online form would allow users to give feedback and report videos that had been unfairly excluded from the Restricted Mode.

-“We will use this input to help improve our automated system going forward,” Ms Wright said.
+“Moving forward we will use this input to help improve our automated system going forward,” Ms Wright said.